-Course: C-7

-Title of the Paper: Community Organization and Social Action
+Course: C-7 Title of the Paper: Community Organization and Social Action Marks/Credits: 100/4

-Ot ojectives Teaching,Learning Le arning Outcomes Course Evaluation Process 1.
+O - Learning Outcomes Course Evaluation Process 1.
 To understand the fundamental concepts and components of community, Community organization and social action Lecture Assignment Individual and Group Presentation 1.
-Able to demonstrate familiarity with community organizationand social action as methods of social work profession a) Semester end examination: 60 marks b) Internal Assessment: 40 marks (Written Tests (2) - 10 + 10, Assignment/Seminar/ To understand the models of community organization and social action 2.
-Able to develop skills of collecting and collating information to understandcommunity, its structure and components.
+Able to demonstrate familiarity with community organizationand social action as methods of social work profession a) Semester end examination : 60 marks b) Internal Assessment: 40 marks (Written Tests (2) - 10 + 10, Assignment/Seminar/ 2.
+To understand the models of community organization and social action To understand the relationship of 2.
 Activities-10,Assignment Presentation and Class Participation-5 + 5) 4. community organization and social action with other methods of social work To understand various 3.
 Able to gain the experience and exposure to practice community organization and social action at micro and social movements in India.
 4. macrolevels Able to understand the relationship of communityorganization and social action with other methods